datastax/dsbulk/manual/README.md

   `dsbulk load -url https://svr/data/export.csv -k ks1 -t table1 -h '10.200.1.3, 10.200.1.4' -port 9876`

 * Load all csv files from a directory.
-The files do not have a header row.
+The files do not have header rows.
 Map field indices of the input to table columns:

+  `dsbulk load -url ~/export-dir -k ks1 -t table1 -m '0=col1,1=col3' -header false`

+* Load a file containing three fields per row.
+The file has no header row.
+Map all fields to table columns in field order.
+Note that field indices need not be provided.

-  `dsbulk load -url ~/export-dir -k ks1 -t table1 -m '0=col1,1=col3'`
+  `dsbulk load -url ~/export-dir -k ks1 -t table1 -m 'col1, col2, col3' -header false`

 * With default port for cluster hosts, keyspace, table, and mapping set in `conf/application.conf`: